mkvph0ch/dst_airlines/README.md

 ### Step 3: Checking Containers

-After the containers are running, you need to check if all 4 containers are up and running.
-Run the following command:
+Run the following command to check if all 4 containers are up and running:

 ```